To play, press and hold the enter key. To stop, release the enter key.

 Family Eating Places

 Stoodleigh Inn, with over 90 year’s history, is our local village Inn and is a 10 minute walk away.
 It has a basic but cosy bar area with a log fire, real ales, pool table, darts and an attractive garden with children’s play area.
 It is open for Monday lunch, Thursday to Sunday Evening and Sunday lunchtime.
 Food is available at most times, call Lizzie on 01398 351357 to confirm.
-Note that Lizzie only takes cash.

 The Mount Pleasant Inn, Nomansland, near Tiverton has a pretty beer garden at the rear with play area; home cooked food and a kids menu.

 The Swan, Bampton (5 miles): voted Devon’s best gastro pub 2014 and Best Trencherman’s Pub 2016 has two AA rosettes for culinary excellence and is well worth a visit.

 The Mason’s Arms is an award winning one star Michelin restaurant, situated in the village of Knowstone (9 miles) providing exceptional local cuisine.